 The fund's risk rating is determined by calculating its standard deviation for the most recent 10 years using monthly returns and assuming the reinvestment of all income and capital gains distributions in additional Units.
 To the extent that the fund does not have at least 10 years of performance history, we use a reference index that reasonably approximates, or that is reasonably expected to approximate, the standard deviation of the fund as a proxy.
-For this purpose, the reference index we used was the following composite of market indices: 27.5% of the S&P/TSX 60 Total Return Index, 32.5% of the MSCI ACWI Total Return Index (CAD), 19% of the FTSE TMX Canada Universe Bond Index, and 21% of the Bloomberg Barclays Global Aggregate Bond Index (CAD).
+For this purpose, the reference index we used was the following composite of market indices: 30% of the S&P/TSX 60 Total Return Index, 30% of the MSCI ACWI Total Return Index (CAD), 20% of the FTSE TMX Canada Universe Bond Index, and 20% of the Bloomberg Barclays Global Aggregate Bond Index (CAD).
 The S&P/TSX 60 Total Return Index is designed to represent leading companies in leading industries.
 Its 60 stocks make it ideal for coverage of companies with large market capitalizations and a cost-efficient way to achieve Canadian equity exposure.
-The MSCI ACWI Total Return Index (CAD) captures large and mid cap representation across 23 developed markets and 24 emerging markets countries.
-The FTSE TMX Canada Universe Bond Index is a market capitalization-weighted index designed to be a broad measure of the Canadian investmentgrade, fixed income market, including Government of Canada, provincial and corporate bonds with maturities of more than one year and a credit rating of BBB or higher.
+The MSCI ACWI Total Return Index (CAD) captures large and mid-cap representation across 23 developed markets and 24 emerging markets countries.
+The FTSE TMX Canada Universe Bond Index is a market capitalization-weighted index designed to be a broad measure of the Canadian investment grade, fixed income market, including Government of Canada, provincial and corporate bonds with maturities of more than one year and a credit rating of BBB or higher.
 The Bloomberg Barclays Global Aggregate Bond Index (CAD) is a flagship measure of global investment grade debt from twenty-four local currency markets.
 This multi-currency benchmark includes treasury, government-related, corporate and securitized fixed-rate bonds from both developed and emerging markets issuers.
-There may be times when we believe this methodology produces a result that does not reflect the fund's risk based on other qualitative factors.
-As a result, we may place the fund in a higher risk rating category, as appropriate.
-We review the risk rating for the fund on an annual basis or if there has been a material change to the fund's investment objectives or investment strategies.